cfpb/pg_partman-el6-rpm/README.md

 ## Dependencies

-    The build process for the pg_partman rpm requires and postgresql9 or greater (x86_64) packages.
+    The build process for the pg_partman rpm requires and postgresql95 or greater (x86_64) packages.
+    You can check this link out if you don't have the postgresql95 packages on your system - http://tecadmin.net/install-postgresql-9-5-on-centos/#
-    And the package is intended for an x86_64 system.
+    And the package is intended for x86_64 systems.

 ## Installation